 Schedule an appointment with Dr Errol Chan to obtain a thorough evaluation of your eye condition, and to discuss a personalized treatment plan to get you back to functioning well again.

 About the Author

-His practice centers on all aspects of general and emergency ophthalmology, with special expertise in cataract surgery, the medical and surgical treatment of retinal diseases, and uveitis.
+His practice centers on all aspects of general and emergency ophthalmology, with special expertise in cataract surgery in Singapore, the medical and surgical treatment of retinal diseases, and uveitis.
 Dr Chan’s meticulous approach emphasizes quality care, safety, honesty, and empathy.
 His personal ethos is to provide the most appropriate treatment for every patient to achieve the best possible vision.